-- At an event hosted by the Centre for Development and Enterprise (CDE), Professor Ricardo Hausmann, chairman of the International Panel on the Accelerated and Shared Growth Initiative that advised the South African government between 2004 and 2008, said that low levels of labour participation, contracting export sectors, and stagnant manufacturing, prevent South Africa from ‘raising its economic ‘speed limit’’.
+Professor Ricardo Hausmann, Chairman of the International Panel on the Accelerated and Shared Growth Initiative that advised the South African government between 2004 and 2008, said that contracting export sectors, stagnant manufacturing, and low levels of labour participation, prevent South Africa from ‘raising its economic ‘speed limit’’.

-- In the report summarising Professor Hausmann’s observations and advice, he calls for a number of critical reforms in government’s approach to unemployed young people, black economic empowerment (BEE) and a unified national narrative.
-He also laments a costly focus on mineral beneficiation, which prevents policy makers from identifying other developmental opportunities.
+Hausmann called for a number of critical reforms in government’s approach to unemployed young people, black economic empowerment (BEE) and a unified national narrative.